vsterian/netflixWatcher/readme.md

 - All other exceptions are logged in the console.

 ## Notes
-- This project runs on a Windows container.
+- This code has no containerization yet functional. the goal is to use docker container running on raspberry pi
 - Ensure the Chrome WebDriver is compatible with your Chrome browser version.

 ---